Writing Buildout recipes¶

 Some things to note about this example:

-• The config part uses the recipe whose source code we’ll show below.
-It has a port option, which it uses in its contents option.
-It could as easily have used options from other sections.
+part uses the recipe whose source code we’ll show below.
+It has aport

-• The server part uses ${config:path} to get the path to the configuration file generated by the config part.
-The path option value will be computed by the recipe for use in other parts, as we’ve seen here.
+option value will be computed by the recipe for use in other parts, as we’ve seen here. - We didn’t have to list the

-• We used the develop option to specify a src directory containing our recipe.
+directory containing our recipe.
 This allows us to use the recipe locally without having to build a distribution file.

-If we were to run this buildout, a parts/config file would be generated:
+If we were to run this buildout, a parts/config

 <zeo>